Eurogroup: Members

-The ECB President, Economic and Monetary Affairs Commissioner and Chairman of the Eurogroup Working Group also attend the meetings.
-Members of the EU who choose not to participate in the Eurozone have been excluded from observer status.
-The membership is however fluid; IMF personnel are sometimes allowed to be present at meetings.
-What remains unknown about this group is whether they allow observers to speak or speech by the observers is forbidden.
+The ECB President, Economic and Monetary Affairs Commissioner and Chairman of the Eurogroup Working Group also attend the meetings as observers, unlike member states of the EU which do not belong to the euro area have been excluded from observer status.
+IMF personnel are sometimes allowed to be present at meetings.
+It is however unclear whether observers may speak or not during the meetings.